 Property is often seen as a ‘store of wealth’, but it can also provide a vehicle for wealth generation through active development and management.

 Andrew has worked with participants in the property sector for over 20 years.
 As well as holding his own unrestricted real estate agent’s licence for over 10 years, he was formerly a key-person on an ASIC Responsible Entity for a registered MIS that held a portfolio of commercial properties in southeast Queensland.
-He now acts for a number of medium sized developers of broad-acre subdivisions and multi-storey buildings.
+He now acts for several medium-sized developers of broad-acre subdivisions and multi-storey buildings.

 Andrew gained his experience in structured finance as an executive with Macquarie Bank, as well as in his roles as a tax adviser with Arthur Andersen, Clayton Utz and Johnson Winter & Slattery.

-After returning to Australia in 2001 and establishing his own firm, he partnered with a number of corporate advisers to provide advice on the taxation and accounting treatment of a number of state infrastructure projects (and PPPs), including the dredging of the South Australian port channel, the regional courts and police stations, the SA Aquatic & Leisure Centre, the procurement of the new tram fleet, and the disposal of the Hunter Valley rail network to ARTC.
+After returning to Australia in 2001 and establishing his own firm, he partnered with corporate advisers to provide advice on the taxation and accounting treatment of several state infrastructure projects (and PPPs), including the dredging of the South Australian port channel, the regional courts and police stations, the SA Aquatic & Leisure Centre, the procurement of the new tram fleet, and the disposal of the Hunter Valley rail network to ARTC.

-For further detail on how Andrew can assist you, contact him:
+For further details on how Andrew can assist you, contact him: